The BLM Effect

 I did not consider other causes of death, such as drug overdoses, which could also be affected by depolicing.
 We should also keep in mind the many victims who did not die, but suffered from injuries due to violence and motor vehicle accidents.
 There were other effects of the mass insanity, including rioting and looting in many cities.
 But the biggest effects were probably due to depolicing.

-The data also show how human nature responds to incentives.
+Human nature responds to incentives.
 We need the police to maintain public safety.
-Policing creates incentives that reduce crime.
+Policing creates incentives that deter crime.

 The BLM effect shows how mass irrationality, due to virtue signaling, has real-world consequences.